For Upstart Holdings Inc. [UPST], Analyst sees a rise to $230. What next?

 The notes will be senior, unsecured obligations of Upstart.
 The notes will bear interest at a rate of 0.25% per year.
 Interest will be payable semi-annually in arrears on February 15 and August 15 of each year, beginning on February 15, 2022.
 The notes will mature on August 15, 2026, unless earlier redeemed, repurchased, or converted.
 Upstart may not redeem the notes prior to August 20, 2024.
 Upstart may redeem for cash all or any portion of the notes, at its option, on or after August 20, 2024, if the last reported sale price of Upstart’s common stock has been at least 130% of the conversion price then in effect for at least 20 trading days (whether or not consecutive) during any 30 consecutive trading day period (including the last trading day of such period) ending on, and including, the trading day immediately preceding the date on which Upstart provides notice of redemption at a redemption price equal to 100% of the principal amount of the notes to be redeemed, plus any accrued and unpaid interest to, but excluding, the redemption date.
 No sinking fund is provided for the notes, which means that Upstart is not required to redeem or retire the notes periodically.
 Holders of the notes will have the right to require Upstart to repurchase for cash all or a portion of their notes upon the occurrence of a fundamental change (as defined in the indenture governing the notes) at a purchase price of 100% of the principal amount of the notes to be repurchased, plus accrued and unpaid interest to, but excluding, the fundamental change repurchase date.

-The one-year Upstart Holdings Inc. stock forecast points to a potential downside of -45.06.
-The average equity rating for UPST stock is currently 2.00, trading closer to a bullish pattern in the stock market.
+The results of the trading session contributed to over 5490482 shares changing hands.
+Over the past one week, the price volatility of Upstart Holdings Inc. stands at 7.90% while the volatility over the past one month is 8.25%.

-The market cap for the stock reached $13.49 billion, with 73.63 million shares outstanding and 64.02 million shares in the current float.
-Compared to the average trading volume of 5.21M shares, UPST stock reached a trading volume of 7424741 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for UPST stock reached $16.91 billion, with 76.67 million shares outstanding and 65.58 million shares in the current float.
+Compared to the average trading volume of 5.35M shares, UPST reached a trading volume of 5490482 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Barclays have made an estimate for Upstart Holdings Inc. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on August 13, 2021.
 While these analysts kept the previous recommendation, Citigroup raised their target price from $120 to $205.
 The new note on the price target was released on August 11, 2021, representing the official price target for Upstart Holdings Inc. stock.
 Previously, the target price had yet another raise to $147, while Goldman analysts kept a Buy rating on UPST stock.